QuickBooks Inventory Asset: The Basics

 How to fix common QuickBooks inventory asset account problems

-Let’s quickly go over some of the common QuickBooks inventory asset account problems you might encounter, as well as how to fix them.
+Let’s quickly go over some of the common QuickBooks inventory asset account problems you might encounter and see how to fix them.

 1. Incorrect inventory asset account